 It is always best if the person who will be using the equipment comes for the assessment, as it is much harder to give accurate advice in their absence.
 We understand however that this is not always possible, so we are happy to make appointments for relatives/carers on their own in these circumstances.

-Equipment and Benefits: Unfortunately this is not something we can offer.
-Home visits take much more time than an appointment at the centre, which means we would not be able to see as many people in a day.
+Unfortunately this is not something we can offer.
+Due to the travel involved, home visits take more time than an appointment at the centre, which means we would not be able to see as many people in a day.

 We have a very large range of equipment here at the ILC, so chances are that we do have what you’re looking for.
 If not, then with enough notice, we can often get hold of the product in time for the appointment.